 The M.Ed.
-(Educational Leadership) program consists of the equivalent of 12 courses (36.0 credit hours) of study.
-The program comprises the common core courses, courses required for the major, Elective courses, and a culminating activity, as outlined below:
+(Educational Leadership) program consists of a minimum of 36.0 credit hours of study, depending upon the culminating activity, including core courses, courses required for the major, plus one of the culminating activity options, as outlined below.

-Courses are sequenced in such a way that students must follow the cohort schedule to be assured of completing the requirements for their degree.
-Courses and culminating activity options are dependent upon the schedule of the cohort the student was admitted to.
+Courses are dependent upon the schedule of the cohort to which the student was admitted and are sequenced in such a way that students must follow the cohort schedule to be assured of completing the requirements for their degree.
+Students who do not register as per the schedule of the cohort cannot be guaranteed opportunity for completing their degree.

-I. Common Core (12.0 credit hours)
+Core Courses(12.0 credit hours)